webknit/WWTBAM-OOP/README.md

 WWTBAM-OOP
 ==========

-Who wnats to be a millionaire in OOP
+Who wants to be a millionaire written in OOP and pure JS